 Studies have shown that about 25% of longevity variation is due to genetics.
 However, lifestyle choices also significantly contribute to human longevity.
 There are multiple ways of increasing the chances of living longer, such as physical exercise and eating healthily.
 However, taking care of our physical health is not the only way to increase the quality and length of our lives.
 It is true that social connections are vital when it comes to longevity, but what about the connection between close relationships and the likelihood of living longer?

-When irritated by the behaviors of others, it’s more beneficial to reflect on it instead of instantly reacting to it.
+When irritated by the behavior of others, it’s more beneficial to reflect on it instead of instantly reacting to it.
 Different attitudes can have different causes, and communication can help people talk about and deal with their emotions and feelings.

 Feeling supported and cared for is vital for our wellness.
 Listening to the people we care for when they most need it is important when building and maintaining healthy relationships.